 Parents/guardians of a child with Special Needs should provide all relevant information and reports as requested by the school on the Enrolment Application Form.
 (See Appendix A) This is to ensure that the school can make a timely application for any additional supports the child is entitled to.

 Section 29 of the Education Act 1998 provides for a right of appeal against a decision to refuse enrolment.
 If the Board refuses an enrolment, it will inform the parent/guardian by letter, within 21 days of the closing date for applications.
 They will be informed in this letter of their right to appeal this decision.
 The Principal will sign this letter.
 The Principal will be responsible for preparing a response to the Appeals Committee if or when an appeal is initiated.

 Pupils may transfer to the school at any time subject to the school’s enrolment policy and available space.
-A family who has moved into the parish with children who wish to attend the school must contact the school principal.
-The enrolment of this new family must be approved by the board of management.
+A family who has moved into the area with children who wish to attend the school must contact the school principal.
+The enrolment of new pupils must be approved by the board of management.

 Code Of Behaviour & Special Needs Policy

 TUSLA Guidelines are followed with regards to the suspension and expulsion of students.
 The school will endeavour to ensure all pupils continue their education with us as far as is practicable.

 The policy was reviewed by the Board in January 2017.

 The Board has gained approval from the Patron for this policy.

 The Board of Management wishes to ensure that the principles of equality and the right of parental choice are respected and that directions may be made by the Minister of Education from time to time.
 These directions will be implemented having regard to the characteristic spirit of the school and the constitutional rights of all persons concerned.